 - A few examples may help to illustrate the mix of control and discretion that courts will look for.
 In James, 221 Va. at 43, the court found that while the doctors exercised broad discretion in treating their patients, the state did not exert enough control over them for them to be protected by sovereign immunity.
 For example, the doctors were under no obligation to accept any individual or class of patients; their methods of treatment were not subject to the control and direction of others; they had the ability to forgive medical bills; and a portion of the fees paid by the patients went to the doctors’ retirement fund (Id. at 47-52).

-Sovereign Immunity Case Examples: Gargiulo v.
+Virginia sovereign immunity case example: Gargiulo v.
 Ohar & McCloskey v.
 Kane

 By way of contrast, in Gargiulo v.
 Ohar, 239 Va.
 209, 215 (1990), the court noted that the defendant physician was granted enough discretion and was under enough state control to be entitled to sovereign immunity.